geetduggal/dx-download-agent/README.md

 To get started with `dx-download-agent`, download the the latest pre-compiled binary from the release page.
 The download agent accepts two files:

-* `manifest_file`: A BZ2-compressed JSON manifest file that describes, at minimimum, a list of DNAnexus file IDs to download
+* `manifest_file`: A BZ2-compressed JSON manifest file that describes, at minimimum, the following information for a download, for example:

-For example, in the current working directory let an uncompressed `manifest.json.bz2` be:

 ```json
 {